-Over the past five years, EO revenues have more than doubled from $192M in to $516M in , growing on average 22% annually.
+Over the past five years, EO revenues have increased by 65%, from $256M in to $423M in , growing on average 11% annually.

 This sector of activity is almost exclusive to the upstream segment with 99% of revenues, as follows:

-The remainder of activities, which relate to the downstream segment, amount to less than $1M as part of products or applications using exploration themes or data.
-There are no services associated with Exploration.
+The remainder of activities, which relate to the downstream segment, amount to roughly $1M as part of products or applications using exploration themes or data.
+There are no services associated with Space Exploration.

 The remainder is broken down as follows:

-Over the last five years (–), revenues from Navigation have increased by 59%, or $70M.
-This represents an annual growth rate of 9.6%.
+Over the last five years (–), revenues from Navigation have decreased by 21%, or $55M.
+This represents an annual growth rate of -4.6%.